sweetbeet/azmandian.github.io/_pages/about.md

 [My Github](https://github.com/sweetbeet/)

-TODO: How to add more photos here
+[//]: # (TODO: How to add more photos here.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

- This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and[Academicons](https://jpswalsh.github.io/academicons/), like the ones below.)